BiznetGIO/biznetgio.github.io/docs/guide/contrib-guide.md

 9. Submit a pull request to the `master` branch.
 Make sure to add yourself to AUTHORS file.

+!!! info

+     Start the title with `WIP:` to prevent a Work In Progress merge request from being merged before it's ready.

+## Close an issue
+Issue can be close automatically when pull request merged succesfully.
+Dont forget tag an issue start with `close #<issue_number>` on your pull request description.

 ### First time setup

 Please refer to instalation guide and running test suitein each project.